DroidNinja/Nodejs-Angular-Bootstrapper/README.md

 # Nodejs-Angular-Bootstrapper
-this is bootstrap structure for nodejs + angular architecture with local,facebook and google authentication integrated.
+This is bootstrap structure for nodejs + angular architecture with local,facebook and google authentication integrated.
+The database structure for login mechanism is based on unique email address i.e. same email addresses from different login strategies will only be linked to one single account.

 # Demo